ManuelWiese/connectivity-monitor/README.md

 # connectivity-monitor

-A docker container to monitor network ping times internet speed.
+A docker container to monitor network ping times and internet speed.
 Subprocesses are scheduled in background threads, results are published to a prometheus endpoint.
-This project uses [SpeedTest++](https://github.com/taganaka/SpeedTest) for testing download and upload speeds, since it was more reliable than speedtest-cli during my tests.
+This project uses [SpeedTest++](https://github.com/taganaka/SpeedTest) for testing download and upload speeds, since it was more reliable than speedtest-cli during tests.

 ## How to use connectivity-monitor